SERVICE NO: 6826

 FATE: Died of Wounds – 10 May 1917 – Rouen, France

 In 1915, Thomas’ parents left Hamilton and moved to 33 Narong Road, Caulfield and Thomas eventually went to live with them.
 On 11 February 1916, aged twenty-four, Thomas enlisted at Prahran.
 He had tried before but was rejected due to his eyesight.
-Thomas began with the 10th Field Company Engineers from 10 March to 19 April then transferred to the Australian Medical Corps, maybe because of his St Johns Ambulance certificate.
+Thomas began with the 10th Field Company Engineers from 10 March to 19 April then transferred to the Australian Medical Corps, maybe because of his St John’s Ambulance certificate.
 He was there until 24 August when he transferred to the infantry, joining the 22nd Reinforcements of the 6th Battalion.
 Thomas left Australia on 25 October 1916 and during the voyage to England was an acting Corporal.

-The reinforcements arrived at Plymouth on 28 December 1916 and in March 1917, left England for France arriving on 15 March 1917.
+The reinforcements arrived at Plymouth on 28 December 1916 and in March 1917, left England for France, arriving on 15 March 1917.
 On 31 March 1917, Thomas left Étaples to join the 6th Battalion arriving on 2 April at Buire-sur-l’Ancre in northern France.
-Five days later the battalion moved north to Fremicourt.
+Five days later, the battalion moved north to Fremicourt.
 On 15 April, Thomas wrote a will leaving everything to his mother who by that time was living in St Kilda, estranged from husband Thomas.

 Two days later, Thomas was loaded on the No. 11 Ambulance train bound for the 5th General Hospital in Rouen, arriving the next day.
 He was described as “dangerously ill”.
-Twelve days later on 10 May 1917, having not regained consciousness, Thomas Hugh Ord died.
+Twelve days later, on 10 May 1917, having not regained consciousness, Thomas Hugh Ord died.

 On the day Thomas died, notification of his hospitalisation was sent to 22 Narong Road Caulfield, the address provided on Thomas’ service record.
 Two days after Thomas’ death, and still only aware her son was wounded, Charlotte Ord sent Base Records a letter informing them she had left the Narong Road address around a year earlier.
 She had again moved on from the St. Kilda address given on Thomas’ will and was living at 12 Cambridge Street Auburn.
 If any further news of Thomas’ condition become available, she asked it be sent to her new address.
 Within days she heard of Thomas’ death.

 In 1920 Thomas Ord Sr. then living at Ferntree Gully, contacted the Defence Department because he’d heard of temporary crosses being returned to families once headstones were placed on graves overseas.
 If that was the case, Thomas would like his son’s cross.
 Pictured below is an example of a temporary cross from the St Sever Cemetery where Thomas Ord Jr was buried.
-In 1924, Thomas received an answer explaining due to the climatic differences in the countries and the crosses’ deterioration over the time they had been it place made it impractical to return them all.
+In 1924, Thomas received an answer explaining because of the climatic differences in the countries and the crosses’ deterioration over the time they had been it place made it impractical to return them all.
 Thomas’ cross would not be returned.

 In the early 1920s, Charlotte was granted a divorce from Thomas Ord on the grounds of desertion.
 They each remarried soon after.
 Charlotte died in 1950 and Thomas in December 1952.